mlb2251/pluck-artifact/README.md

 ```
 	docker run -it -m 60g -p 8000:8000 -v $(pwd):/pluck-artifact pluck-artifact:latest
 ```
 `-p 8000:8000` is only relevant to Figure 5, as the graphs there are generated as HTML/JS pages which need to be served to `localhost:8000` on the built-in python3 HTTP server.
 The 60GB limit is unnecessary, though we did notice some baselines we compare to within the docker container can reach up to 40GB (despite taking less on our machine outside of the container).
-The high-memory baselines can be avoided as needed.
+However these high-memory baselines can be avoided as needed.

 **All commands after this point should be run within Docker unless otherwise specified**

-## Setup
+## Compilation

-Run the following command to make sure the Rust binaries are compiled, and that the Julia libraries are instantiated.
+Run the following command from the root of the repo to make sure the Rust binaries are compiled, and that the Julia libraries are instantiated.
 ```
 make setup
 ```

 ## Check that PluckArtifact.jl precompiles successfully
-From the root:
+From the root of the repo, run:
 ```
 cd PluckArtifact.jl
 julia --project